hellohaptik/docs_haptik/bot-configuration/webhooks.md

 If a single webhook call is unsuccessful after multiple retries, then the webhook is automatically disabled by Haptik.

-Client will have to use Enable webhook API to enable the webhook again via a `POST` request to the Haptik Platform.
+You will have to use Enable webhook API to enable the webhook again via a `POST` request to the Haptik Platform.
 The URL to enable webhook will be generated on the Haptik Platform Dashboard.